-1st issue - in a wireless setting nodes cannot transmit and receive at same time and in same frequency band.
+1st issue - in a wireless setting nodes cannot transmit and receive at the same time and in the same frequency band.
 Thus, the only way for Collision Detection to occur is for some other node to broadcast this on a separate channel.

-This can work in centralized architecture but difficult in peer-to-peer setting.
+This can work in centralized architecture but is difficult in a peer-to-peer setting.

 2nd issue - Not all nodes may be in range of each other.
-Thus a node may only be able to detect if a subset of nodes are transmitting.
-This can result in problems if CSMA is used.
+Thus a node may only be able to detect if a subset of the other nodes are transmitting.
+This can result in problems for a CSMA approach.